DFKI-NLP/ADE_templates/README.md

-# Adaptation of CheckList for ADE Detection
+# Evaluating the Robustness of Adverse Drug Event Classification Models Using Templates

-This project adapts [CheckList](https://aclanthology.org/2020.acl-main.442/), a behavioural testing approach, to the task of Adverse Drug Effect (ADE) detection.
+This project adapts [CheckList](https://aclanthology.org/2020.acl-main.442/), a behavioral testing approach, to the task of Adverse Drug Effect (ADE) classification.
+The project was accepted as a paper for the 23rd BioNLP Workshop at ACL 2024.

+All templates for ADE classification can found in `templates_all.csv` (and `templates_base.csv` for base templates only).

+## Preparation

-Create environment using python version 3.8.10
+Create an environment and install relevant libraries.
 ```
 $ pip install -r requirements.txt
 ```
 Install `checklist` with `pip install checklist`.

-## Model Fine-tuning
+### Model Fine-tuning
 Set up the config file for fine-tuning by adapting the arguments in `model/setup_finetuner_config.py` and running the file.
 (Or directly adapt the arguments in `model/finetuner_config_bioredditbert.ini` instead.)

 Fine-tune by running